kidchenko/playground/powershell-testing-powerShell-with-pester/README.md

 In gereral you have a function called Test-Foo and a `Describe "Test-Foo"` and each it test a different behaviour of the function

 You can use `psedit` to open a PowerShell file

+## Module 2 - Mocking

+What is the difference between Mock vs Stub?